Conflict of Interest - Governing Policy | UniSC | University of the Sunshine Coast, Queensland, Australia

 • Foreign Influence Transparency Scheme Act 2018 (Cwlth)

-1.1 This policy outlines the obligations that members of the University community have to protect the reputation of the University by maintaining high ethical standards, fairness and integrity in all dealings.
+1.1 This policy outlines the obligations for members of the University community regarding the management of conflicts of interest.
+This policy has been established by the University to protect its reputation and assist members of the University community with maintaining high ethical standards, fairness and integrity in all University dealings.

-2.1 This policy applies to all members of the University community who are in a position to exert influence over the University resources and activities.
+2.1 This policy applies to all members of the University community when participating in activities related to the University.

 3. Definitions